MicrosoftDocs/windows-dev-docs/terminal/custom-terminal-gallery/frosted-glass-theme.md

 ---
 title: Windows Terminal Light Theme Configuration
-description: This is the configuration for light theme.
+description: This is a sample configuration for a frosted glass theme.
 author: cinnamon-msft
 ms.author: cinnamon
 ms.date: 05/19/2020